Network events

 Lead: AU

-The final conference will be used to: a) communicate our findings and discuss future research and collaborations, b) hold round-table discussions establishing guidelines for exploitation of the ecosystem services provided by the glacier biome, c) establish the Centre for Glacier Biome Research.
-Key researchers outside ICEBIO will be invited to the final conference.
+The final conference was used to: a) communicate research findings and discuss future research and collaborations, b) hold round-table discussions establishing guidelines for exploitation of the ecosystem services provided by the glacier biome, c) establish the terms of reference for the Centre for Glacier Biome Research.